Los Angeles EBEWE Compliance

 Benchmarking

-We provide comprehensive energy and water benchmarking services using ENERGY STAR® Portfolio Manager.
-Our team ensures your building’s data is accurately collected, verified, and submitted in compliance with local and state ordinances like EBEWE and AB 802.
+We provide complete energy and water benchmarking services using ENERGY STAR® Portfolio Manager.
+Our team ensures accurate data collection, validation, and submission in full compliance with the Los Angeles EBEWE Ordinance.

 Performance Assessments (Audits, A/RCx)